Niaci-what, please?

 Atopic dermatitis and rosacea

-The water loss of the skin is significantly reduced by the stimulated production of ceramides, free fatty acids and cholesterol in the corneal layer of the skin.
+Water loss from the skin is significantly reduced by the stimulated production of ceramides, free fatty acids and cholesterol in the corneal layer of the skin.
 Thanks to its anti-inflammatory effect, Niacinamide can reduce papules and inflammatory redness in most cases.
 The general structure, skin texture and elasticity are also improved, as Niacinamide indirectly stimulates Keratin production.

 Skin cancer